 Over the next three years, EdenTree will conduct focused engagements with the 22 companies, aiming to improve performance and meet the engagement objectives.
-Performance against the 13 expectations will be reassessed annually, with the final assessments occurring in 2026, allowing us to track progress.
+Performance against the 13 expectations will be reassessed annually, with the final assessments occurring in 2026, allowing us to track progress and evidence whether our engagement has had an impact.
 We will conduct a broader assessment of the success of the Plan in 2026, using the results to plan our next steps, including formulating a divestment strategy - where one is deemed to be necessary.